abelabadi-dev/Maze/README.md

 # Maze
-a page with a "maze" to navigate with the mouse.
+A "maze" to navigate with the mouse, implemented in jQuery.